leonardsangoroh/WordGame/README.md

 # WordGame
-A simple word game that reviews some concepts such as UITableView and others
+A simple word game (Anagrams) where one tries to make words out of letters or a word provided

 # How I Built this Project
+The app was built thanks to 100 days of Swift course.
+On days 27,28, and 29, Paul Hudson takes us through the process of building this Word game.

 # What Concepts were Learnt
+- UIAlertController
+- UITableViewController
+- Built-in method of Bundle (path(forResource:)
+- Reading contents of a .txt file
+- UIBarButtonItem
+- @objc (use)
+- UITextField
+- UIAlertAction (accepted as a parameter)
+- Trailing closures
+- return statements
+- UITextChecker
+- NSRange (used to store a string range)
+- utf16.count (used when working with Apple frameworks)
+- .count (used with other methods)

 # The following features/concepts were later built on top of the App

 # Screen recording of the application

-## Screen recording - after the website has been loaded to the application
+## Screen recording -

-## Screenshot(s) - after adding the UIAlertController action sheet
+## Screenshot(s) -

 ### Screenshot 1